jacobposz/Music-Recommendation-System/README.md

 - lets say that each x in the embedding space is a song

 ![image](https://user-images.githubusercontent.com/89123268/202068961-11dd1a77-a817-4ec9-9e75-8ed71b90198a.png)
-- now lets pick any random 2 points in our embedding then draw a line between them and then split that line with a perpendicular line
+- now lets pick any random 2 songs in our embedding then draw a line between them and then split that line with a perpendicular line
 - now we have 2 separate halves

 ![image](https://user-images.githubusercontent.com/89123268/202069523-9c58c96e-bb11-4a13-9aa1-d98eaea02ad3.png)
-- next, lets choose 2 points above the perpendicular line and 2 point below the perpendicular line then split both of them again with perpendicular lines
+- next, lets choose 2 songs above the perpendicular line and 2 songs below the perpendicular line then split both of them again with perpendicular lines

 - lets do this again and again:
 ![image](https://user-images.githubusercontent.com/89123268/202069723-489a5af0-9372-40de-8254-39fbb9ac2049.png)